 The Programme offers tailored advice, support and technical assistance from leading experts in anti-corruption compliance and Collective Action – all for free.
 Our aim is to support organisations engaged in anti-corruption Collective Action in building a strong, sustainable and successful initiative.

-Only a select number of organisations can benefit from the Mentoring Programme, which we offer in English, Spanish and French.
-To apply for the Programme, please fill in the form at the end of this page as soon as possible.
-The first round of applications will close on 31 January 2022.
+Only a select number of organisations can benefit from the Mentoring Programme, which we offer in English and French.

 What does the Collective Action mentoring programme offer?